wexford's Osteopathic Manipulative Therapy Specialist

 At Direct Care Physicians of Pittsburgh (DCPP), we offer OMT as part of our comprehensive care approach.
-Our team of experienced osteopathic physicians is specially trained in OMT techniques, and we're here to help you find the relief you need.
+Our experienced osteopathic physician is specially trained in OMT techniques, and she's here to help you find the relief you need.

 The majority of DOs use manipulation to treat musculoskeletal disorders such as: